xFilipW/Quick-Code/README.md

 - E-mail verification screen
 - Reset password screen

-## Installation
+## Download
-Not yet able to install.
+Not yet able to download.
 It will be available soon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>